How hybrid special events will replace the need to pivot

 It wasn’t easy, and most of it certainly wasn’t intuitive.
 In particular, for as long as we can remember, meeting in person was the gold standard for engagement of major gift prospects, especially when soliciting gifts.
 But we discovered that virtual fundraising works.

-Now, we’re entering new territory.
+Now, we’re entering new territory of hybrid special events.
 As the United States becomes more and more vaccinated, social distancing requirements are being lifted, with most decision-making left to state and local authorities.

 Nonprofits have more options and decisions to make, including: